 Griffith Park is full of Los Angeles landmarks like the Hollywood Sign, the Griffith Observatory, and the Greek Theater.
 The park includes other less-known prizes like an abandoned zoo and tropical gardens along Ferndell Trail.
 For those who want to hike up to the Hollywood Sign, there are four obvious routes to choose from:

 Hiking to the Hollywood Sign from…

 - Brush Canyon Trail – 6.4 miles round trip with 1,050 feet of elevation change

 - Hollyridge Trail – 3.5 miles round trip with 750 feet of elevation change

 - Burbank Peak Trail – 3 miles round trip with 875 feet of elevation change

-Each route to the Hollywood Sign offers a satisfying hike through Griffith Park.
+Each route to the Hollywood Sign offers a satisfying hike into Griffith Park.
 For those who prefer not to hike, the City of Los Angeles Department of Recreation and Parks sometimes offers a shuttle through the park to views of the Hollywood Sign.

 What is each trail to the Hollywood Sign like?